CJStahl1086/lc_county_water_district/README.md

 research_ArcGIS_visualization - Visualization of the resulting distrubution and a map of the surface water levels in the county

+data_flow.pdf & er_diagram.pdf - visualization of the er diagram for final database and dataflow

 dlcleaning_function.ipynb- Creating cleaning fuction to clean and analyze raw data from a device used to measure stream flow in the county

 dldischarge_merge_clean.ipynb - Creating and merging data to compare to manually collected data.